apedreira/microracle/README.md

 * Míriam R. García: Development of mathematical models.

-For any question related to the mathematical models, please contact with Míriam R. García (miriamr@iim.csic.es) Microracle is a project in early development, so you may encounter some problems on the web.
+For any question related to the mathematical models, please contact with Míriam R. García (miriamr@iim.csic.es) Microracle is a project in early development, so you may encounter some bugs on the web.
 To report any bug or a problem (https://github.com/apedreira/microracle), please generate a new issue in the GitHub repository or contact with Adrián Pedreira (apedreira@iim.csic.es).